 Finally, we returned to our craft.
-I gave each student a rainbow shaped cut-out made from poster board.
+I gave each student a rainbow shaped cut-out.
 I watered down some liquid school glue so the students could paint the glue into their cut-out, thus ensuring to cover the entire rainbow with glue and yarn.
 Then, students began adding their pieces of yarn.

 This student didn’t worry of much about the order of his rainbow colors, but as he added each color he named them and shared something he had seen in that color.
 “This color is red.
 I put red on my rainbow.
 Strawberries are red.”
 Each and every color!
-I loved it!
+I kid you not!